WattsUp/yaul/docs/design.md

 For each window, yaul has an `updateView` and `handleEvents` method.
 The former method reads data out of the ViewModel and uses the View to draw to the screen.
 The later method checks for any user interaction and handles those events via the ViewModel's bindings.
 The default case is to have a thread running these commands while events are handled asynchronously in children threads. yaul will wait for changes to the ViewModel and limit itself to a refresh rate before redrawing to reduce resource usage.
 For synchronous applications, the application can explicitly call these methods.

 ## Graphics Bindings ##
 By default yaul will use the platform's default graphics API.
 DirectX for Windows, OpenGL for Linux, and Metal for Mac. yaul is also compatible with Vulkan.
 For platforms with multiple graphics APIs, a specific one may be explicitly specified.
+Hardware acceleration can be disabled to force CPU rendering.

+yaul is able to be integrated into complex 3D applications such as CAD or games.
+The UI can overlay on top of a 3D scene and/or yaul can output to textures on 3D objects.